miquelflorensa/miquelflorensa.github.io/modules/models.md

 ## Regression MLP class

-The regression model will have 1 input layer, 1 hidden layer and 1 output layer.
-The input layer will have 1 neuron, the hidden layer will have 50 neurons and the output layer will have 1 neuron.
-The activation function of the hidden layer will be ReLU and the batch size will be 4.
+This simple model has one input layer, one hidden layer and one output layer.
+The input layer will have a single variable, the hidden layer will have 50 hidden units and the output layer will have one variable.
+The activation function of the hidden layer will be ReLU and the batch size will be four.
 The observation noise's standard deviation and its minimum will be 0.06.
+When one wich to use a scheduler to decrease `sigma_v` over epochs, `sigma_v_min` should be choosen to be smaller than `sigma_v` (Note: this is commonly the case for CNN).

 ```python
 # Model